ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 * `AddCustomAppCallback` becomes `AddCustomBrowser`
 * `AddCustomAppCallbackByUserAgent` becomes `AddCustomBrowserByUserAgent`

-Also, the return URL is now only applied on iOS, as the expected behaviour on Android is to apply null so that Android automatically can return to the previous app.

 ### Upgrade to .NET 7

 We now require .NET 8 - so this requires you to upgrade your website that uses Active Login.